haileykr/haileykr/README.md

 -->

 <p><em>Hello!
 I am Hailey Kim, studying Computer Science to contribute to innovations and the better world.<br>
-  I am a professional structural engineer (P.E) aiming to get a B.Eng in Computer Engineering this August.😊
+  I am a professional structural engineer (P.E)👯 aiming to get a B.Eng in Computer Engineering this August.😊
   </em></p>